Contractor-x/Time-Play/Readme.md

-This is the official repo for Time~
+This is the official repo for Time~play